mikep79/solo-project/README.md

 ### Features
 - [X] Clean up username and login controllers.
 - [X] Make View Events page and connect with controller and service.
-- [ ] Plan database structure.
+- [x] Modify user.js schema file to include events.

 ### Schedule
 Create README with detailed steps, plan database structure.
 Simplify Create User page and Home pages to plain templates.
 Research: how to get Calendar selector on page.
 Create Events (view  all) page and connect with controllers and services.
+Create Schema file.
 10-16 Mon

 Connect server to Mongo database.
 Create GET req for all database events to display on DOM.
 Create basic append format.
 Research: how to arrange chronologically, angular.js styling.